m-goos/jenkins-configuration-as-code-blog/blog2/blog2-jenkins-job-setup-automation.md

 ![seed-1-ran](images/seed2.png)

 ## 5. Why the initial job needs to be started manually
 Ideally, the seed job would be run once the controller is done starting up.
-That seemed simple enough, using jobDSL's queue command.
+That seemed simple enough, using the jobDSL queue command.
 The command can `queue` the seed job to be run once the controller is in its *ready* state, added below the declaration of our initial job:
 ```sh
 # controller-configuration.yaml
 - script: queue("Seed or update all pipelines")
 ```

 However, that runs into a chicken-and-egg problem between Jenkins starting up and queueing.
-The queue is cleared at some point when Jenkins is ready, .
+The queue is cleared at some point when Jenkins is ready, by definition, but the queue should only be started after Jenkins is ready..
+Get it?
 If that peaks your interest, have a look at these issues on github, describing the problen [[1](https://github.com/jenkinsci/configuration-as-code-plugin/issues/280)] [[2](https://github.com/jenkinsci/configuration-as-code-plugin/issues/199)] [[3](https://github.com/jenkinsci/configuration-as-code-plugin/issues/619)].

 ## Next steps: secrets and private repositories
 A natural next step after this working prototype would be to start adding credentials to the Configuration as Code setup and to check out a private seed repository.
 The `controller-configuration-jobDSL.yaml` includes the setup for a credential, so that could be a good starting point.

 In the production setup I use, Jenkins gets its credentials from the secrets storage solution from AWS - this can be done using a Jenkins plugin and there are different authentication options.
-Getting your credentials from within the cloud cannot be tested from your machine, as the container runs in the AWS container service, but you'll find the right steps outlined clearly on [Tom Gregory's](https://tomgregory.com/inject-secrets-from-aws-into-jenkins-pipelines/) blog and the [plugin page](https://github.com/jenkinsci/aws-secrets-manager-credentials-provider-plugin/).
+Getting your credentials from within the cloud cannot be tested from your machine, as the container runs in the AWS container service, but you will find the right steps outlined clearly on the blog of [Tom Gregory](https://tomgregory.com/inject-secrets-from-aws-into-jenkins-pipelines/) and the [plugin page](https://github.com/jenkinsci/aws-secrets-manager-credentials-provider-plugin/).

 I hope you enjoyed this blog and have a good use case for this handy Jenkins plugin - please feel free to reach out with any feedback you have.